 I love seeing Halloween stuff in stores.
 Usually I buy at least one thing a year, but I only buy good quality things I love.
 I actually keep a few Halloween things in my room all year.
 A lot of decorations are low quality and won’t make it until the next Halloween.
 Get things you can reuse the next year.
 Have a look in charity shops first for new decorations.

-The greenest thing you can buy, is nothing.
-However, I’m goth and love Halloween, so it’s not realistic to say “just don’t buy Halloween decorations”.
+The greenest thing you can buy, is nothing, but I don’t want to be the Grinch of Halloween.
 You can shop sustainably, but before buying something ask yourself a few questions for your eco-friendly Halloween:

 - Do I need this?